 It’s also when men say women are worthy of their protection or that they’re more nurturing than men.
 We speak of equality, but we continue to nourish the idea of the young lady who needs to be rescued.
 Benevolent sexism is restrictive.

 From a pretty early age, many girls hate being told how nurturing women are.
 Particularly as someone who knows she doesn’t want children and yes, some girls know this from early grade school.
-Generalisations are not fun.
+Generalizations are not fun.

 Overly concerned because women need protecting

 Giving a woman advice out of concern for their safety, such as: “I’m just worried that other guys will get the wrong idea.”
 What he’s really doing in this example is slut-shaming her.
-He asking her to change her ways under the pretence that he’s trying to protect her.
+He asking her to change her ways under the pretense that he’s trying to protect her.
 That’s patronising and rude.

-When men go out of their way to give unsolicited advice to women, they may be coming from a well-intentioned place, but the act itself suggest that they see women as needing protection and guidance.
+When men go out of their way to give unsolicited advice to women, they may be coming from a well-intention place, but the act itself suggest that they see women as needing protection and guidance.

 Benevolent Sexism at the Office